 The Red Stick Coquettes

-BATON ROUGE - It's as simple as showing up and the sign say's it all.
+BATON ROUGE - It's as simple as showing up and the sign says it all.
 Tucked away off the corner of Magnolia drive and Dalrymple is a small white sign that says 'come play croquet with us.'

 "it's just a show up and play sort of situation," said Mary Jo Mayfield who plays each week.